alflennik/use-flow/documentation/tutorial.md

   },
 ```

-Now, after you see the subscribe page, you can click pay and enjoy access to unlimited doggies.
+Now, after you see the subscribe page, you can click "Pay" and enjoy access to unlimited doggies.

 Before I wrap this up, let's take a nice look over the entire `Doggy.jsx` file.